Stochastic Greedy Algorithms For Multiple Measurement Vectors: Preliminaries

-Different from StoIHT, StoGradMP involves the gradient matching process, i.e., to find the best $k$-sparse approximation of the gradient rather than the estimated solution.
+Different from StoIHT, StoGradMP involves gradient matching, i.e., seeking the best $k$-sparse approximation of the gradient rather than the solution.
 At the solution estimation step, the original problem is restricted to the components from the estimated support.
-It has been empirically shown that StoGradMP converges faster than StoIHT due to the more accurate estimation of the support.
+It has been empirically shown that StoGradMP converges faster than StoIHT due to the more accurate estimation of the support \cite{nguyen2014linear}.
 But StoGradMP requires that the sparsity level $k$ is no more than $n/2$.